 2. Impaired Glucose Tolerance (IGT)

-Impaired Fasting Glucose (IFG) and Impaired Glucose Tolerance (IGT) are precursors for Diabetes and therefore, are also known as Pre-Diabetes.
+Impaired Fasting Glucose (IFG) and Impaired Glucose Tolerance (IGT) are precursors for Diabetes.
+Therefore, we call these conditions as Pre-Diabetes.

 Diagnosis of Impaired Fasting Glucose